Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 This section will demonstrate how to validate audience in resource server.
 You can choose one of the following options to get the sample project.

-- Option 1: Use [05-resource-server-validate-audience] project directly
+- Option 1: Use [05-resource-server-validate-audience] project directly.
 - Option 2: Follow steps in [5.1.
 Create sample project](#51-create-sample-project) to create the sample project.

 ## 5.1.
 Create sample project